 Your dentist can repair a cracked tooth through various treatment options, including placing a crown, bonding or performing a root canal.
 Also, they may suggest you to wear an occlusal guard to protect your teeth from grinding or clenching.
 The type of treatment varies from person to person depending on the location and the severity of the tooth crack.

-Make an appointment with your dentist as soon as you suspect that you have a cracked tooth.
+Make an appointment with your dentist in West Des Moines as soon as you suspect that you have a cracked tooth.